Silver City Airways: The 1950s

 In 1959, Britavia transferred its five-strong Hermes 4A fleet to sister airline Silver City, as a consequence of the loss of a trooping contract to Eagle.
 The Hermes were based at Manston, from where they operated Silver Arrow all-passenger services to Le Touquet and inclusive tour charters to European destinations until parent company BAS's acquisition by British United Airways (BUA) parent Air Holdings in 1962.
+Britavia effectively stopped flying in June 1959.

 Also in 1959, Silver City opened a Blackpool-Dublin route.

 By the end of that decade, Silver City advertised £8 18s day-return fares for its London—Paris Silver Arrow/Flèche d'argent service.

 The 1960s

 By 1960, Silver City made 40,000 yearly Channel crossings, carrying 90,000 vehicles and 220,000 passengers.
 During that year, it also moved 135,000 tons of freight across its network.
 This represented an increase of 35% over the previous year.

 In summer 1961, Silver City agreed with rival French air ferry operator Compagnie Air Transport (CAT) for the latter to finance the construction of a two-mile rail spur into Le Touquet Airport from the nearby main line to reduce the travelling time between the airport and Paris by cutting out the coach/rail change at Étaples.
 In return, Silver City transferred three of its Superfreighters to CAT along with the traffic rights to operate the Ferryfield — Le Touquet and Bournemouth (Hurn) — Cherbourg routes.
 This arrangement gave CAT a 25% share of the car ferry market between Britain and France.

 Having been outbid by Belgium's flag carrier Sabena for the Libyan oil industry support flight contract that year, Silver City's losses became unsustainable.
 This necessitated the sale of three Superfreighters to CAT for £192,300.

 Following growing financial difficulties, Silver City was taken over by BUA parent Air Holdings in 1962.
 The takeover was officially announced in January of that year.
 Air Holdings were the owners of Channel Air Bridge, a rival air ferry operator based at Southend in Essex, which operated similar services from Southend to the Continent.
 The BUA-BAS merger removed BUA's last remaining independent competitor in the air ferry business.
 The addition of Silver City's 650,000 annual ferry passengers increased the yearly combined total to just under one million, accounting for two thirds of BUA's total passengers.
 However, the change in ownership failed to staunch the airline's losses.
 These amounted to £650,000 during the first half of 1962.
 By the end of the year, the Silver City name ceased to be used as all aircraft had either been repainted in BUA colours or retired.